 Frankenstein Book Launch

 A cohort of international collage artists worked together to illustrate Mary Wollstonecraft Shelley’s classic 19th century novel Frankenstein; or, the Modern Prometheus with the 21st century reader in mind.
 Artists created illustrations that connected Shelley’s text to contemporary issues.
 Artists explored the role of science and artificial intelligence, queerness, intersectional identities, narcissism, and modern relationships.
 Seventy-six illustrations appear in a new publication of the novel and in a folio of twenty-four prints available for purchase and as a traveling exhibition.
-In this Kolaj LIVE Online, project art director Christopher Kurts will speak about the project and interview artists who contributed to it.
+In this Kolaj LIVE Online, project art director Christopher Kurts speaks about the project and interview artists who contributed to it.
 “Shelley’s timelessness is proven by our ability to use her novel to reflect on our world today,” said Kolaj Institute Director Ric Kasini Kadour.
 “Collage artists, with their unique ability to transcend scale, place, and history, are well-suited to giving us pictures that bring vintage texts into the contemporary moment.”

 RESIDENCY